wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 }
 {% endhighlight %}

 [^4]: I've seen and worked with an implementation of `NSArray` mapping using a category on `NSArray` which applied the given block to the receiver immediately and returned the mapped `NSArray`.
 This implementation handled `nil` returned from the block differently, essentially removing elements mapped to `nil` from the result.
 This would change the count of the elements within the resulting array.
-With our current implementation this would result in unnecessary complications so we replace `nil` results with `NSNull`s and keep the count intact.
+With our current implementation, this would result in unnecessary complications so we replace `nil` results with `NSNull`s and keep the count intact.

-Without a mapper block our array represents an identity mapping.
+Without a mapper block, our array represents an identity mapping.

 Let's continue with `NSCopying`.
 Note that we actually work with immutable arrays only so we never have to actually copy anything: